ReVision-Implant/neural-simulation/v1_Anke/README.md

-# Biophysically detailed mouse v1 model.
+# Biophysically detailed mouse v1 model (with active axons).

 This is the main folder and contains files you can use to run simulations with the biophysically detailed V1 model with thalamacortical (LGN) and background (BKG) inputs.
-The folder (and this readme) is based on the simulations/v1_biophysical folder from the [V1 mouse model](https://www.dropbox.com/sh/w5u31m3hq6u2x5m/AACpYpeWnm6s_qJDpmgrYgP7a?dl=0) of the Allen Institute, and includes the additions/changes to use it for the simulation of electrical stimulation.
+The folder (and this readme) is based on the simulations/v1_biophysical folder from the [V1 mouse model](https://www.dropbox.com/sh/w5u31m3hq6u2x5m/AACpYpeWnm6s_qJDpmgrYgP7a?dl=0) of the Allen Institute, and includes the additions/changes to use it for the simulation of electrical stimulation.The main difference with the v1 folder is that this folder contains files to simulate models including active axons stubs.

  It is designed to run using the Allen Institute [Brain Modeling Toolkit](https://github.com/AllenInstitute/bmtk); but the network, input and config files are in the [SONATA data format](https://github.com/AllenInstitute/sonata) for use with other tools that support SONATA.

 ## Requirements